UUID

 In our system, we utilized the **serial id**.
 That is, positive integers that increment after each insertion.
 There is another kind of id that could be employed, which is the **UUID** (Universally unique identifier).

-If you have interest in using the UUID in the system, TypeORM allows to map an id as a UUID through the following way
+If you are interested in using UUIDs in the system, TypeORM allows to map an id as a UUID through the following way:

 @PrimaryGeneratedColumn('uuid')